 Moving this resolution Mr Mann said, "The building has gone but the church remains", and that became more or less the motto of the church for the next 16 years.
 At every annual church meeting this statement was read out and re-affirmed by the church.

 For some time Redland Park and Trinity held joint services each Sunday, taken by the two ministers alternately.
-Mr Thompson and the Rev L Babb MC, each
+Mr Thompson and the Rev L Babb MC, each following the order of service they were accustomed to use, and in all this the two choirs combined.

 One joint effort by the two churches was a canteen for soldiers billeted in Bristol.
 This was in the schoolroom under Trinity Church, a big hall with a large well-equipped kitchen adjoining, so it was possible to serve hot meals or snacks as well as tea or coffee.
 It was open seven days a week, manned by members of both churches and was much appreciated.
 At one time over a thousand meals were served every week and by the time it was closed it was estimated that it had served 293,834 meals, and 400,000 hot drinks.
 There were table tennis facilities and the piano was often strummed by one person or another, with what result to the piano one cannot say, and a concert was held once a week.